What’s the best refrigerator for your family? Check out this expert, unbiased new refrigerator buying guide.

 Additionally, when seeking the best refrigerator, always look for a model with a good warranty, which should cover your appliance’s parts for one year and its sealed refrigeration system for five years.

-A side-by-side model offers convenient access to both the refrigerator and freezer and makes good use of door space.
-However, the freezer is much narrower than those in top- and bottom-mount models.
+A side-by-side model offers convenient eye-level access to both the refrigerator and freezer.
+However, both the refrigerator and freezer are much narrower than those in top- and bottom-mount models.
 Narrow freezers do not easily accommodate big items such as pizzas or turkeys.
 Also, side-by-sides waste a good deal of energy because their tall, narrow freezer compartments take more energy to cool.

 Most conventional refrigerators are 28 to 34 inches deep, so they protrude a few inches from cabinets and countertops, which are 24 inches deep.